franfran20/block_mail_project/README.md

+### Feel free to skip the video guide to understand what BlockMail is all about.

 # LINK TO VIDEO DEMO
 Here is the link to the video demo on [youtube](https://youtu.be/MAbMyI3uK1g).
 The video guide just below!
 Here is the [link](https://restless-limit-8335.on.fleek.co) to the live demo hosted on fleek.
 (It might be a bit buggy :( )